 How Can You Pay for Culinary School?

-Financial Aid is Available to Those Who Qualify
+Financial Aid Is Available to Those Who Apply and Qualify

-A common disclaimer that you’ll see at all educational institutions is, “Financial aid is available to those who qualify.”
-This ensures that higher education institutions don’t misrepresent costs, and how financial aid works, to prospective students.
+A common disclaimer that you’ll see at most educational institutions is, “Financial aid is available to those who apply and qualify.”
+This ensures that higher education institutions don’t misrepresent costs, and how financial aid works, for prospective students.

-If you happen to fall into the 9.8% who do not qualify, don’t despair!
-An Escoffier Financial Advisor can work with you to understand all of your options, including flexible payment plans, scholarships, and Gift of Education certificates.
+If you happen to fall into those who do not qualify for aid, don’t despair!
+At Escoffier, our Financial Aid department can work with you to help you understand all of your options, including flexible payment plans, scholarships, and Gift of Education certificates.

 - Reach out to the Admissions team at your school to let them know your intention to attend that school.